 If you are a stockholder of record, you may provide voting instructions by proxy by completing, signing, dating and returning the enclosed proxy card.
 You may alternatively follow the instructions on the enclosed proxy card for Internet or telephone submissions.
-If you sign, date and return your proxy card without indicating how you wish to vote, your proxy will be voted "FOR" the proposal to adopt the merger agreement, "FOR" the proposal to approve, on an advisory (non-binding) basis, specified compensation that may become payable to the named executive officers of the Company in connection with the merger and "FOR" the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies and in accordance with the recommendation of the Board on any other matters properly brought before the shareholders at the special meeting for a vote.
+If you sign, date and return your proxy card without indicating how you wish to vote, your proxy will be voted "FOR" the proposal to adopt the merger agreement, "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers of the Company in connection with the merger, as disclosed in the table under "Special Factors-Interests of the Company's Directors and Executive Officers in the Merger-Quantification of Payments and Benefits -Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion, and "FOR" the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies and in accordance with the recommendation of the Board on any other matters properly brought before the shareholders at the special meeting for a vote.
 If you fail to return your proxy card, the effect will be that your shares will not be counted for purposes of determining whether a quorum is present at the special meeting (unless you are a record holder as of the record date and attend the special meeting in person) and will have the same effect as a vote "AGAINST" the proposal to adopt the merger agreement.
-Failure to return your proxy card will not affect the vote regarding the proposal to approve, on an advisory (non-binding) basis, specified compensation that may become payable to the named executive officers of the Company in connection with the merger or the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement.
+Failure to return your proxy card will not affect the vote regarding the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers of the Company in connection with the merger, as disclosed in the table under "Special Factors-Interests of the Company's Directors and Executive Officers in the Merger-Quantification of Payments and Benefits-Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion, or the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement.